A NOTE ON THE CLUB'S HISTORY

 The club was founded by Samuel Burkinshaw, the Art Master at Liverpool College and ten of his students - Joseph Hetherington, Johnathon Viner Garrett Loney, James Towers, Robert L Farmer, George M Richardson, John C Halfpenny, Albert Sutcliffe, J G Owens, John Skirrow and J B Brew.

 The meeting at which the club was founded was held in the Committee Room at St Augustine's School in Salisbury Street where members initially met.
 Since then, it has been based at various locations around Liverpool - The Palatine, Cable Street ; Pool Buildings, South Castle Street ; 22 Williamson Street ; Cuthbert’s Buildings, Clayton Square ; 11 Dale Street ; Bluecoat Chambers ; 36 Seel Street and, since 2004, in Gostins Building, Hanover Street.
+In 2017 we moved to our current studio at Oriel Chambers in Water Street.
+There we continuie as a city centre art club providing life, portrait drawing and painting classes from a live model.

 Dale Street studio, 1895